anggrdwjy/mikrotik-ubuntukvm/README.md

 ## B. Installing Program

 Before using this program, make sure to update the repository `sudo apt update` and install git `sudo apt install git -y` to maximize the running of the program.
 I am not responsible for any consequences caused by this program.
 It is recommended to use this script when the new server is installed.
-This program has been tested on Ubuntu Server 24.04 or Newer
+This program has been tested on Ubuntu Server 24.04 and 26.04

 ```
 root@ubuntu:/home/ubuntu# git clone https://github.com/anggrdwjy/mikrotik-ubuntukvm.git